-But even with the ups and downs, the job search promises a very enticing light at the end of the tunnel: an awesome new job with better pay and exciting new challenges.
-And if you’re going after a remote job, you’ll soon be able to work from wherever you want and finally say goodbye to office life.
+After all, an amazing job with better pay and exciting new challenges could be just around the corner.
+And if you’re going after a remote job, you’ll be able to work from wherever you want and finally say goodbye to office life.

-So as 2018 comes to a close, what steps can you take to recharge your remote job search in the new year?
-Here are nine tips for starting 2019 off with a bang.
+As 2022 comes to a close, what steps can you take to recharge your remote job search in the new year?
+Here are nine tips for starting 2023 off with a bang.

 1. New year, new job: Start by getting clear about your goals